 Silvia Merler, an Italian citizen, is the Head of ESG and Policy Research at Algebris Investments.

 She joined Bruegel as Affiliate Fellow at Bruegel in August 2013.
 Her main research interests include international macro and financial economics, central banking and EU institutions and policy making.

 Before joining Bruegel, she worked as Economic Analyst in DG Economic and Financial Affairs of the European Commission (ECFIN).
 There she focused on macro-financial stability as well as financial assistance and stability mechanisms, in particular on the European Stability Mechanism (ESM), providing supportive analysis for the policy negotiations.

 His research focuses on the European Union climate and energy policy and on the political economy of global decarbonisation.
-With a record of numerous policy and scientific publications, he is the author of Global Energy Fundamentals (Cambridge University Press, 2020), L’Energia del Mondo (Il Mulino, 2020) and Energy Relations in the Euro-Mediterranean (Palgrave, 2017).
+With a record of numerous policy and scientific publications, also in leading journals such as Nature and Science, he is the author of Global Energy Fundamentals (Cambridge University Press, 2020).

-His columns and policy work are published and cited in leading international media such as the Financial Times, The New York Times, The Guardian, The Wall Street Journal, Le Monde, Die Zeit, Corriere della Sera, Il Sole 24 Ore and others.
+His columns and policy work are published and cited in leading international media such as the BBC, CNN, Financial Times, The New York Times, The Economist, The Guardian, The Wall Street Journal, Le Monde, Die Zeit, Corriere della Sera, and others.

-Simone holds a PhD in Institutions and Policies from Università Cattolica del Sacro Cuore.
+Simone also is a Member of the Board of Directors of the Clean Air Task Force (CATF).
+He holds a PhD in Institutions and Policies from Università Cattolica del Sacro Cuore.
 Born in the Dolomites in 1988, he speaks Italian, English and French.